Instagram tourism: Background and analysis

+Since around the 2010s, the growth of Instagram as a popular platform for sharing photos has fundamentally changed how travelers discover and choose travel destinations.
+Recent empirical research which analyzed over 139,000 Instagram posts between 2010 and 2022 for a major cultural tourism route found that photographs of "places of interest" lead to twice the engagement compared to hospitality services.
+Posts that featured attractive or visually striking spots that also included people had more traction as they suggested that these places were a must see destination.
+This created a positive feedback loop where the more photogenic a place looks, or the "Instagrammability" of a place, the more it gets shared and the more people want to visit making it a powerful factor in what destinations become popular.

 According to one 2023 study, 98% of US millennials are influenced by images on social media when making travel plans.
-As of the early 2020s, some social media was focussed on an "Instagram vs. reality" trend, which contrasts Instagram photos with ones of the "crowds and chaos common at tourism hotspots often omitted from influencers' perfectly composed images and videos".
+As of the early 2020s, some social media was focused on an "Instagram vs. reality" trend, which contrasts Instagram photos with ones of the "crowds and chaos common at tourism hotspots often omitted from influencers' perfectly composed images and videos".

 Tourists influenced by the images on social media often make travel plans that will allow them to photograph themselves in the same way.
 Typically the term Instagram tourism is used in reference to those visiting primarily to take such photos and then leave, such as those on bus tours, and among day trippers and those arriving on cruise ships.
 In some cases those engaging in Instagram tourism are looking to recreate the exact photo they've seen on social media.
 According to the Irish Independent, the term Instagram tourism is "a rallying cry for those protesting the besiegement of their picturesque cities and towns by iPhone-wielding influencers".

 The phenomenon has been characterized as an interest in getting a photo rather than an interest in exploring the area.
 The BBC has characterized Instagram tourism as "a superficial, drive-by consumption of culture and local life".
 NZZ characterized it as "superficial consumption and not as a true interest in the host country".
-According to Steve Taylor of the University of the Highlands and Islands’ Centre for Recreation and Tourism Research, it is a result of “the Instagram-able nature of certain destinations, with so many people coming to get a photo of the photos they’ve seen".
+According to Steve Taylor of the University of the Highlands and Islands' Centre for Recreation and Tourism Research, it is a result of "the Instagram-able nature of certain destinations, with so many people coming to get a photo of the photos they've seen".

 The term "bucket list" is sometimes associated with Instagram tourism.
 Taylor called Instagram tourism "an aspect of bucket-list culture".

 A 2018 study published in Tourism Management found that "social return" or social proof, the amount of positive feedback generated on social media by posts about travel, could be expected to predict US travelers' intentions to visit a particular location.
 The same study connected social media travel posts to the sociological concept of conspicuous consumption.
 A 2023 study published in Advances in Tourism Studies found that "social media platforms significantly influence tourists' destination choice".